dragnet-org/dragnet/README.md

 A blockifier implements `blockify` that takes a HTML string and returns a list of block objects.
-A feature extractor is a callable that takes a list of blocks and returns a numpy array of features (len(blocks), nfeatures). takes the list of block objects.
-There is some additonal optional functionality to "train" the feature (e.g. estimate parameters needed for centering) specified in `features.py`.
-The machine learning model implements the sklearn interface (`predict` and `fit`) and is used to compute the content/no-content prediction for each block.
+A feature extractor is a callable that takes a list of blocks and returns a numpy array of features `(len(blocks), nfeatures)`.
+There is some additional optional functionality to "train" the feature (e.g. estimate parameters needed for centering) specified in `features.py`.
+The machine learning model implements the [scikits-klearn](http://scikit-learn.org/stable/) interface (`predict` and `fit`) and is used to compute the content/no-content prediction for each block.

 # Details about the training data

-A training data set consists of a collection of web pages and the extracted 'gold standard' content.
+A training data set consists of a collection of web pages and the extracted "gold standard" content.
 For our purposes we standardize
 a data set as a set of files on disk with a specific directory and naming convention.
+Each training example is all the data associated with a single web page and all data for all examples lives under a common `ROOTDIR`.

-Each training example in the data set is identified by a common file root.
+Each training example is identified by a common file root.

-All the data for a given training example `X` lives under a common `ROOTDIR` in a set of sub-directories as follows:
+The data for example `X` lives in a set of sub-directories as follows:

 * `$ROOTDIR/HTML/` contains the raw HTML named `X.html`
 * `$ROOTDIR/Corrected/` contains the extracted content named `X.html.corrected.txt`